marcverhagen/cs217b/code/web-services/graphql/example1/readme.md

 python run.py
 ```

-You can now access the server in several ways, here we describe (1) using the explorer and (2) using cURL on the command line.
+You can now access the server in several ways, here we describe (1) using the explorer, (2) using a third-party Python package, and (3) using cURL on the command line.

 ###  GraphiQL